 3. The Eviction is filed.

 The Tenant has 5 days to respond.
-During the 5 Days, the Tenant can file an Answer.
-However, if the Tenant disagrees with the amount in the Complaint, they can file a Motion to Determine Rent.
+During the 5 Days, they can file an Answer.
+However, if they disagree with the amount in the Complaint, they can file a Motion to Determine Rent.
+In addition, they should deposit the past due rent into the Court Registry.

 4. The Tenant fails to Respond.

 If the Tenant does not respond, the Clerk will enter a default.
-This means that the Tenant no longer can respond.
+This means that they can no longer assert any defenses.
 Thereafter, the Court will enter a Final Judgment of Eviction.

 5. Tenant Responds to the Complaint.